-Loan Programs Office (LPO) investments help advance the Department of Energy’s goal of achieving carbon pollution‐free electricity by 2035 and delivering an equitable, clean energy future, putting the United States on a path to achieve net‐zero emissions, economy‐wide, no later than 2050 to the benefit of all Americans.
-LPO utilizes Community Benefits Plans to show how projects support an equitable clean energy future.
-In a Community Benefits Plan, an applicant should discuss how they are engaging and will engage with Tribal governments, the neighboring communities, and stakeholders affected by the proposed project.
+Investments made by the U.S. Department of Energy (DOE) Loan Programs Office (LPO) help advance the Biden-Harris Administration’s goal of achieving carbon pollution‐free electricity by 2035 and delivering an equitable, clean energy future, putting the United States on a path to achieve net‐zero emissions, economy‐wide, no later than 2050 to the benefit of all Americans.
+LPO utilizes Community Benefits Plans (CBPs) to show how projects support an equitable clean energy future.
+In a CBP, an applicant should discuss how they are engaging and will engage with Tribal governments, the neighboring communities, and stakeholders affected by the proposed project.

-LPO supports applicants to ensure their project planning and applications, including Community Benefits Plans, sufficiently address the four key pillars of community jobs and justice that LPO considers when evaluating applications.
+LPO supports applicants to ensure their project planning and applications, including CBPs, sufficiently address the four key pillars of community jobs and justice that LPO considers when evaluating applications.
 LPO considers how projects:

-- Contribute to the Justice40 Initiative’s goal that 40% of the overall benefits of clean energy investment flow to disadvantaged communities
+- Contribute to President Biden's Justice40 goal that 40% of the overall benefits of clean energy investment flow to disadvantaged communities.

-Community Benefits Plan requirements are flexible to allow applicants and their partners to tailor plans to the project's and community’s needs.
-All Community Benefits Plans must include specific, actionable, and measurable ways the applicant intends to address each of the four key elements listed above.
+CBP requirements are flexible to allow applicants and their partners to tailor plans to the project's and community’s needs.
+All CBPs must include specific, actionable, and measurable ways the applicant intends to address each of the four key elements listed above.
 These key principles will help ensure broadly shared prosperity in the clean energy transition for all Americans.

-LPO considers the quality of a Community Benefits Plan among the factors that indicate the prospect of loan repayment.
-An applicant’s early and meaningful engagement with communities and labor and thoughtful attention to equity and justice can substantially reduce or eliminate slowdowns, defuse potential opposition, and address other risks associated with project implementation.
+LPO considers the quality of a CBP among the factors that indicate the prospect of loan repayment.
+An applicant’s early and meaningful engagement with communities and labor and their thoughtful attention to equity and justice can substantially reduce or eliminate slowdowns, defuse potential opposition, and address other risks associated with project implementation.

 Community Benefits Plan Requirements

-Title 17 Clean Energy Financing Program – Title 17 applications must include a Community Benefits Plan.
+Title 17 Clean Energy Financing Program – Title 17 applications must include a CBP.
 Detailed instructions are available in Attachment A to the Part II Application of the Title 17 Clean Energy Financing Program guidance document.

-CIFIA Carbon Dioxide Transportation Infrastructure – CIFIA applications must include a Community Benefits Plan.
+CIFIA Carbon Dioxide Transportation Infrastructure – CIFIA applications must include a CBP.
 Detailed instructions are available in Attachment C of the CIFIA Carbon Dioxide Transportation Infrastructure guidance document.

 What to Expect When Working With LPO

 LPO’s Community Jobs and Justice team works with applicants throughout the process to understand how the project is approaching community benefits, share resources, and answer related questions.
-From early in the application process, the team supports applicants in strengthening and implementing Community Benefits Plans.
+From early in the application process, the team supports applicants in strengthening and implementing CBPs.

 Community Benefits Plan Resources

-- Community Benefits Plan Overview – Learn more about U.S. Department of Energy Community Benefits Plans with Frequently Asked Questions about the four priorities.
+- Community Benefits Plan Overview – Learn more about CBPs through DOE's Frequently Asked Questions.